 by Tracey Frink

-Tracey R. Frink is a modern mystic, healer, equestrian and faery lover.
+Grace Epona aka Tracey R. Frink is a modern mystic, healer, equestrian and faery lover.
 She lives on a small horse farm in North Carolina.
 She has studied all the great world religions and is forever trying to throw her arms around the world.
-She is enrolled in her second year in TOW and is looking forward to her studies.
+She is just finishing her first year in TOW and is looking forward to Year Two.
 She holds a Master of Divinity and is currently a Masters Student of Counseling Psychology with a concentration in Equine Assisted Mental Health.
 She is a Reiki Master and an avid barrel racer.